russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

-In November 2021, I received an email that would lead me to do one of the things I am most proud of in my life, professionally and personally.
-Penguin Random House, one of the largest publishing houses in the world, offered me the opportunity to write a book.
-My name is Jordi Reche, and I am the author of the book ‘Convence sin abrir la boca.’
+In November 2021, I received an email that would lead me to do one of the things I’m most proud of in my life — both professionally and personally.
+Penguin Random House, one of the largest publishing houses in the world, offered me the opportunity to write my first book: ‘Convence sin abrir la boca.’

-I wrote this article to help you on your own adventure of writing a book for the first time—especially if you’ve never been formally trained for it and, like me, didn’t know where to start.
+I wrote this article to help you begin your adventure of writing a book — especially if, like me, you’ve never been formally trained and don’t know where to start.

 “Draw the art you want to see, start the business you want to run, play the music you want to hear, write the books you want to read, build the products you want to use – do the work you want to see done.”